pkruk/osx-wifi-scanner/README.md

 # Mac OS Wifi-Scanner

-There is no iwlist on Mac OS, so I create my own script to get all SSID around me via cli ;)
+There is no `iwlist` on Mac OS, that is why I created my own script to get all SSID around me via cli ;)

 ## How to use it: